-To understand which is best for you, you need to understand how they protect you.
+To understand fully, you need to understand the different protection that each one provides.
 Many real estate investors don't fully understand the implications of using an LLC/Corporation, but this is especially true when it comes to umbrella policies.

 An umbrella policy doesn't cover any additional areas of liability or risk.
 It only adds more coverage to your existing coverage.
 The umbrella policy isn't as great of an asset protection tool as its name implies after all.

 Hypothetically speaking, let's say you own a business that provides home appliance services to residential customers.
 One day a claim is made against you by a customer against your LLC for damages from a failed, and expensive, appliance repair.

 Now, this customer is going to file a lawsuit against your LLC.
 But that doesn't matter, because you're covered!
 You don't just have liability insurance, you also have an umbrella insurance policy, that's two layers of protection!
 But when you go to the insurance company with the claim, you get denied on both policies.